-Table 3: Show Conferences Columns Column Description Number The unique number assigned to each conference.
-You can use this conference number to view all calls joined to this conference Members Indicates how many participants are currently joined to this conference On IVR Indicates how many conference calls are currently processed by the frontend (IVR), for instance these calls could hear music on hold, hear any message from some service functions, etc., i.e. these calls are not participating in the conference - they could not talk and hear the conference On MP Indicates how many conference calls are currently processed by the Media Processor (MP), i.e. these calls are participating in the conversation - they could talk and hear each other Flags Indicates the mode of the conference; there could be the following conference modes: • B - broadcast mode (listeners can hear the conference); • O - operator mode; • Q - Q&A mode (Q&A mode is switched on for the conference); • R - the conference is being recorded; S - secured mode (the conference is secured); • T - the conference maintains the real time (RT) protocol; Note that the conference could be in multiple modes in the same
+Table 5.
+Show Con nerences Columns Column Description Number The unique number assigned to each conference.
+You can use this conference number to view all calls joined to this conference Members Indicates how many participants are currently joined to this conference On IVR Indicates how many conference calls are currently processed by the frontend (IVR), for instance these calls could hear music on hold, hear any message from some service functions, etc., i.e. these calls are not participating in the conference - they could not talk and hear the conference On MP Indicates how many conference calls are currently processed by the Media Processor (MP), i.e. these calls are participating in the conversation - they could talk and hear each other Flags Indicates the mode of the conference; there could be the following conference modes: • O - operator mode; • Q - Q&A mode (Q&A mode is switched on for the conference); R - the conference is being recorded; • S - secured mode (the conference is secured); • T - the conference maintains the real time (RT) protocol; Note that the conference could be in multiple modes in the same time